 THE TASTE OF HARLEM

-Harlem is one of New York’s great dining destinations.
+Harlem is one of New York’s great dining destinations, which makes it another of my favorite things to do in Harlem.
 Two of my favorites are Sylvia’s Restaurant for authentic home cooking and Red Rooster.
-Red Rooster, named for a legendary Harlem speakeasy, is owned by Chef Marcus Samuelsson, cookbook author, winner of many prestigious awards and guest chef at the White House.
+Red Rooster, named after a legendary Harlem speakeasy, is owned by Chef Marcus Samuelsson, cookbook author, winner of many prestigious awards and guest chef at the White House.
 His newest restaurant venture is Streetbird , for chicken like you’ve never tasted.

 For weekend brunch with spectacular jazz, my favorite was The Cecil on 118th Street which has now merged with Minton’s Playhouse next door.
 Now you get the best of both worlds; great music and terrific food…all in one place!